caocscar/twitter-decahose-pyspark/README.md

 1. Open a command prompt/terminal in Windows/Mac.
 You should have putty in your PATH (for Windows).
 Port 8889 is arbitrarily chosen.
 `putty.exe -ssh -L localhost:8889:localhost:8889 cavium-thunderx.arc-ts.umich.edu` (Windows)
 `ssh -L localhost:8889:localhost:8889 cavium-thunderx.arc-ts.umich.edu` (Mac/Linux)
-2. This should open another ssh client for Cavium.
-Log in as normal.
+2. This should open a ssh client for Cavium.
+Log in as usual.
 3. From the Cavium terminal, type the following (replace XXXX with number between 4050 and 4099):
 ```
 export PYSPARK_PYTHON=/bin/python3  # not functional code